 Therefore, they require a level of intelligence that is not only more granular but also shared across the entire company to execute.

 Once you have your targeted account list ready, the next step is to create a framework for intelligence and gather account insights that will inform your marketing campaigns.
-The problem?
-For most marketers this is decidedly a “sales” function, but no longer.

 Remember, in ABM, campaigns are an intimate show for your biggest fans.
 Gone are the over-the top stadium show theatrics of traditional demand generation.